Mental Health Counselor Career Guide

 What do mental health counselors do?

-Licensed mental health counselors, or LMHCs, work with people who have mental health illnesses or challenges of all types, helping them learn how to adopt healthy behaviors and manage their mental health.
+Licensed mental health counselors, or LMHCs, work with people who have mental health conditions, illnesses or challenges of varying degrees, helping them learn how to adopt healthy behaviors and manage their mental health.
 Mental health therapists work with individuals as well as groups, although they may specialize in working with one or the other.
 Mental health counselors also tend to specialize in working with specific populations or disorders.

 How much do mental health counselors make?